A complete walkthrough to Conducting Qualitative Research Interviews

 Q: How many interviews should I conduct for qualitative research?

 A: There’s no magic number.
-The goal is to reach data saturation – the point where you’re not getting any new information from subsequent interviews.
+Practically speaking, the goal is to reach data saturation – the point where you’re not getting any new information from subsequent interviews.
 This might require 10 interviews or 30, depending on your research question and the diversity of your participants' experiences.

 Q: What if a participant deviates from the interview guide?